|

 Several CAN systems may exist in a modern vehicle.

+with another working network.
 The structure of the CAN system and its data transmission has been defined by the International Standardisation Organisation

 (ISO) and the Society of Automotive Engineers (SAE)